-IAS 19, Amendment -Plan Amendment, Curtailment or Settlement (effective 1 January 2019, not yet endorsed by EU)
+IAS 19, Amendments -Plan Amendment, Curtailment or Settlement

-The amendment clarifies that when a change to a defined benefit plan i.e. an amendment, curtailment or settlement takes place and a remeasurement of the net defined benefit liability or asset is required, the updated actuarial assumptions from the remeasurement should be used to determine current service cost and net interest for the remainder of the reporting period after the change to the plan.
-Additionally, the amendment includes clarifications about the effect of a plan amendment, curtailment or settlement on the requirements regarding the asset ceiling.
+The amendments clarify that when a change to a defined benefit plan i.e. an amendment, curtailment or settlement takes place and a remeasurement of the net defined benefit liability or asset is required, the updated actuarial assumptions from the remeasurement should be used to determine current service cost and net interest for the remainder of the reporting period after that event.
+Additionally, the amendments include clarifications about the effect of a plan amendment, curtailment or settlement on the requirements regarding the asset ceiling.

-The adoption of the amendment is not expected to impact the Company's financial statements.
+The adoption of the amendments had no impact on the entity's financial statements.

-Annual Improvements to IFRSs 2015-2017 Cycle (effective 1 January 2019, not yet endorsed by EU)
+Annual Improvements to IFRSs 2015-2017 Cycle